epu-ntua/FITMAN-Anlzer/UIapp/README.md

 While using Anlzer, it is possible that you will encounter problems with the previously described workflow.
 This section shows some basic error messages the system may print on your screen, as well as the problem these error messages probably indicate and the way to overcome it.

-Most of the error messages are intended to guide you through the Anlzer’s procedures and therefore are self-explanatory.
+Most of the error messages are intended to guide you through the Anlzer's procedures and therefore are self-explanatory.
 The errors presented here are system errors for which you cannot directly do something to overcome.
 They are presented here so that you are ready to identify them, should you ever need to, in order to contact the system administrator.

 1. Updating project settings
 a.
 Not enough privileges error